Pulsar PG7750BCO - 6250/7750W Dual Fuel Generator With Electric Start

 Zoom on the Pulsar PG7750BCO

-In summary, the Pulsar PG7750BCO is a portable generator especially useful for:
+In a few words, the Pulsar PG7750BCO is a portable generator perfectly suited for:

 Power & Run Time

-Thanks to its dual-fuel technology, the Pulsar PG7750BCO delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 6,250W and a peak wattage of 7,750W.
-When propane-powered, it has 6,000 rated watts and 7,500 peak watts.
+With its dual-fuel technology, the powerful and versatile Pulsar PG7750BCO provides an output of 120/240V.
+While gasoline-powered, it gives a running wattage of 6,250W along with a peak wattage of 7,750W.
+While propane-powered, it provides 6,000 rated watts and 7,500 starting watts.

 Pulsar’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-As for its running time, the PG7750BCO, along with its 6.6 gallons fuel capacity, can run for around 9.5 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.69 GPH).
-If propane is used, it can operate for around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH).
+Concerning its running time, the PG7750BCO, featuring a 6.6 gallons fuel tank, can continuously run for around 9.5 hours at 50% load with a full gasoline tank (consuming fuel at approximately 0.69 gallons per hour).
+Alternatively, when utilizing propane, it offers around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH) of runtime.

 Outlets

-Additionally, it features 1 DC outlet: there's a 12V 8A output allowing you to easily charge your batteries.
+In addition, it provides 1 DC outlet: there's a 12V 8A output making battery charging a breeze.

 Even though this Pulsar generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
-Besides, because the PG7750BCO is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.
+Besides, due to the featured twist-lock L14-30R receptacle, the PG7750BCO is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

 Portability

 Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 176.6 pounds.
-Still, once it is on the ground, its wheel kit (⌀12") and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.
+However, the lack of maneuverability can be offset with its wheel kit (⌀12") and its folding handle, which allows for convenient shifting once the generator is placed on the ground.

 Features

-The PG7750BCO and its control panel include a convenient meter showing you voltage, frequency and lifetime hours.
+The PG7750BCO and its control panel include a convenient meter, which displays voltage, frequency and lifetime hours.
 This feature comes handy when monitoring its status and activity.

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Pulsar PG7750BCO also comes with several accessories, including: tool kit, propane hose and funnel.
+With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Pulsar PG7750BCO also comes with several accessories, including: funnel, tool kit and propane hose.

 Product Video